Alicja-in-Wonderland/meet/README.md

 # Tech Stack

-Meet is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+Meet is a serverless, progressive web application (PWA) created with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

 # Features, User Stories & Test Scenarios